lan13005/leetcode_study/patterns.md

 def next_greater(nums):
     # Question: Given an array, find the next greater element for each element.
 Return -1 if no greater element exists.
     # Key Insight:
-    #  - Use monotonic stack to track elements without next greater element yet
+    #  - Use monotonic stack to track indices without next greater element yet
     #  - For each element, pop smaller elements from stack and set their next greater to current
-    #  - Push current element to stack
+    #  - Push current index to stack
     #  - Time: O(n), Space: O(n)
     res = [-1] * len(nums)
     stack = []

     for i in range(len(nums)):
         # pop all smaller elements from the stack
+        # ensuring the values at the stack indices are monotonic decreasing
         while stack and nums[i] > nums[stack[-1]]:
-            prev_index = stack.pop()
+            prev_index = stack.pop() # previous index looking for next greater
             res[prev_index] = nums[i]
         stack.append(i)